A history of significant changes in GISquirrel and ArcSquirrel versions.

 1.3.4110 BETA (released 23rd May 2018)

 - Compatibility with ArcGIS 10.5

-- Integrity check may be performed on a selection of feature classes.
+- Integrity check can be performed on multiple feature classes.

 - Improved spatial index computation and re-computation after editing (from index extent, growing or shrinking).

 - Improved efficiency of geometry creation from WKB.

 Compatibility with ArcGIS 10.4.